Welcome to CoastGIS 2021 in Raseborg

 CoastGIS 2021 will be the 14th international Coastal GIS Symposium for an international exchange of knowledge, ideas and experience on how spatial data and information technologies aid marine and coastal zone managers and stakeholders in better understanding and managing coastal space and resources.

 The symposium theme "Sustainable Coastal Planning in a Changing World" refers to the challenges faced worldwide in light of sustainable development and emphasis will be on cooperation in spatial planning between countries.
 The symposium aims to address recent challenges in managing our coastlines effectively and sustainably.

-- Registration will be open from May 15 to August 31
+- Registration is open until August 31

 We are also welcoming suggestions for panel sessions that will contribute to dialogue on the role of GIS in coastal zone management at CoastGIS 2021.

 CoastGIS is a biennial series of symposia that brings together practitioners and researchers in the fields of marine and coastal Geographic Information Systems, remote sensing and computer cartography.
 It is an established major international coastal and marine event attracting delegates from around the globe.
 A wide range of topics have been covered in previous years covering technological advances and progress, and the evolving challenges.

 The CoastGIS International Symposium is usually held once every two years under the joint scientific sponsorship of the Commission on Coastal Systems of the International Geographical Union (IGU/CCS) and the Commission on Marine Cartography of the International Cartographic Association (ICA/CMC).